 Among those participating in the preview receptions were the eponymous Richard and Angela Clark, chairs of ONE VISION: The Campaign for Doylestown health, and Alex and Pat Gorsky, honorary chairs.
-Mr. Clark is the retired Chairman and CEO of Merck & Co.; Mr. Gorsky is President and CEO of Johnson & Johnson.
+Mr. Clark is the retired Chairman and CEO of Merck & Co.; Mr. Gorsky is Executive Chairman of Johnson & Johnson.

 “Pat and I are dedicated to health and well-being in our personal and professional lives,” said Mr. Gorsky.
-“We are proud to be a part of this campaign, and thank all donors, large and small, for supporting the good work and vision of Doylestown Health, and for making world-class health care accessible right here.”
+“We are proud to be a part of this campaign, and thank all donors, large and small, for supporting the good work and vision of Doylestown Health, and for making award-winning healthcare accessible right here.”

 “Tonight’s preview is just a glimpse of what is to come,” echoed Mr. Clark.
 “It gives Angie and me great comfort to know that our grandchildren and future generations will be able to rely on the experts here.”